 The school has very limited outdoor space, which usually provides an opportunity to generate income.
 The school must therefore focus on generating incomes from the internal spaces available.
-However, in 2015/16, this has been limited due to the number of students on site.

-We have taken responsibility for sports facilities that will make up part of our permanent site and have maximised the public use of these in the evenings to ensure that these facilities now return a small income for the school.
+We have taken responsibility for sports facilities that will make up part of our permanent site and have maximised the public use of these in the evenings aiming that these facilities should turn over a small profit for the school.
 There are plans to open the facilities at the weekend and to develop the upstairs area to allow for a fitness suite further increasing this income stream.